caiostringari/picoastal/README.md

 site, which was detailed in [this paper](https://www.mdpi.com/2072-4292/10/1/11) and was operational for over an year.

-The image below was captured at Boomerang Beach (New South Wales) earlier this year with a very similar similar set-up to the one described in this repository.
+The image below was captured at Boomerang Beach (New South Wales) in early 2019 year with a very similar similar set-up to the one described in this repository.

 ![](doc/boomerang.jpg)